Byredo Makeup Is Here & (As We Expected) It's Stunning

-The new collection, which is available exclusively at Saks Fifth Avenue, includes everything from mascara to multiuse color sticks, all with a signature Byredo twist (think Cheeky shade names like Kumato and Sauce).
+The new collection, which is available at Byredo.com and online at Selfridges, includes everything from mascara to multi-use colour sticks, all with a signature Byredo twist (think Cheeky shade names like Kumato and Sauce).
 "I founded Byredo almost 15 years ago, but about five years ago, I started to feel like makeup could be a strong physical manifestation of beauty at Byredo, in contrast to fragrance, which was in a sense invisible," founder Ben Gorham tells Refinery29.
-What really makes the collection shine is its creation in partnership with one of the coolest visionaries in today's beauty industry: British makeup artist Isamaya Ffrench — whose work can be instantly recognized across editorials and runway shows.
-"I came across the work of Isamaya Ffrench, which I was extremely drawn to, and it created this discussion about this idea that I thought color could be an important pillar at Byredo," Gorham explains.
+What really makes the collection shine is its creation in partnership with one of the coolest visionaries in today's beauty industry: British makeup artist Isamaya Ffrench — whose work can be instantly recognised across editorials and runway shows.
+"I came across the work of Isamaya Ffrench, which I was extremely drawn to, and it created this discussion about this idea that I thought colour could be an important pillar at Byredo," Gorham explains.
 "Two years later, and here we are."

 Ahead, take a stroll through the full collection in all of its stunning glory — and start making those wish lists now.